la-haute-societe/craft-elasticsearch/README.md

   - `highlights`: array of highlighted content matching the query terms
   - `rawResult`: the ElasticsearchRecord raw result object

+>   Note:
->Note: To add additional attributes, see [Index additional data](#indexing-of-additional-data) for more details.
+>   * To add additional attributes, see [Index additional data](#indexing-of-additional-data) for more details.
+>   * To customize the Elasticsearch query, see [More complex way to get even more control](#more-complex-way-to-get-even-more-control)

 ## Auto indexing